microsoft/lisa/Documents/How-to-use.md

     7. Use tab for indentation.
     8. Test log clean up requires:
         a.
 Log should be readable to reflect what’s happening in the test execution.
         b.
 Remove noise.
-Determind if it would be error or warning.
+Determine if it would be error or warning.
         c.
 Exception only in the case of fatal errors.

 ## Support Contact